-One of the most popular topics regarding TENS units is how they are different from EMS units?
+One of the most popular TENS unit topics is how they are different from EMS units?
 EMS stands for electrical muscle stimulation.
 If you were to hold a TENS and EMS unit side-by-side, you wouldn't be able to tell them apart.
 Both use electrodes, have a similar button layout/functionality, and deliver electrical impulses to the user.

 The difference between TENS and EMS units is what they're used for.
-TENS units are for relieving chronic and acute pain such as arthritis, back pain, labor pain, and Sciatica.
-EMS units are used as a part of training programs for strengthening muscle, rehabilitation, relaxing muscles, and cosmetic muscle toning.
+TENS units relieve chronic and acute pain such as arthritis, back pain, labor pain, and Sciatica.
+EMS units are used as a part of training programs for strengthening muscles, rehabilitation, relaxing muscles, and cosmetic muscle toning.